 Types of Workforce Analytics

 All forms of workforce analytics help identify issues and present courses of action to improve business processes.
-Knowing the type of analytics you want can help define the problem, although sometimes the issues you need to identify may cover more than one solution.
+Determining the specific type of analytics you need can help clarify the problem.
+This targeted approach ensures more relevant and actionable insights, although some complex issues may require more than one solution.

 Depending on the purpose and end goal, these can be divided into the following types: